christopherkullenberg/WoScop/README.md

 This is just a Proof of Concept.
 Please read through the code properly before using it in production / research.

+**Note**: This repository contains two datasets with less than 2000 records each, used only for the purpose of testing the duplicate removal algorithm.

 ### Usage

     python3 woscop.py scopus.csv wos.tsv